-A lottery is conducted to allocate turkey, beaver, otter and black bear hunting or trapping permits.
+A lottery is conducted to allocate spring turkey, black bear, beaver and otter hunting or trapping permits.
 There is no lottery for deer permits.
 To receive certain permits you must first apply for the lottery.
 The application period is listed below with each permit type.
 Apply at license agents or via the Internet.
 Be sure to have your Conservation ID number (CID#) on hand.
 A non-refundable \$2 application fee is charged for each lottery application.